NVIDIA/TensorRT-LLM/examples/multimodal/README.md

         --hf_model_dir tmp/hf_models/${MODEL_NAME} \
         --visual_engine_dir visual_engines/${MODEL_NAME} \
         --llm_engine_dir trt_engines/${MODEL_NAME}/fp16/1-gpu \
         --input_text "Question: which city is this?
-Answer:" # for LLaVA
+Answer:" # for LLaVA and for LLaVA-NeXT
     ```

     For VILA, you can use either local file or web url as input images.